hariharandeveloper/Personal-Practical-Notes/Other Similar Engage Challenges.md

 29).
 Find the IOT publish message.
 - Filter with mqtt. sample format: High4Temp

 30).
 A file named Hash.txt has been uploaded through DVWA (http://172.20.0.16:8080/DVWA).
 The file is located in the “C:\wamp64\www\DVWA\hackable\uploads\” directory.
 Access the file and crack the MD5 hash to reveal the original message.
 Enter the decrypted message as the answer.
 You can log into the DVWA using the credentials admin/password.
 Answer: Secret123 1.
 Open the url given and login with given details.
 Task-8 2.
 After login http://172.20.0.16/DWVA/hackable/uploads/ 3.
-They you see files open it and copy the hash value go to the hashes.com/en/decrypt/hash.
+They you see files open it and copy the hash value go to the hashes.com/en/decrypt/hash Sample format Thr3@t0n3.
 Or try below.
-4. hash-identifier paste the text and see the type of hash and then hashcat -h | grep MD5 5. hashcat -m 0 hash.txt /Desktop/word list/urser.txt Sample format Thr3@t0n3
+4. hash-identifier paste the text and see the type of hash and then hashcat -h | grep MD5 5. hashcat -m 0 hash.txt /Desktop/word list/urser.txt

 31).
 Find the text in hidden file new .txt
-Use bintext decoder.
-Sample format : T3ch!eT1g3r
+Use SNOW decoder.
 32).
 Find the mercury sevices version running on this ip. nmap -sV ip.
 Sample format 4.62